 1. Dive into your box of travel treasures

 This ripped piece of paper doesn’t look like much, but it is one of my favorite travel souvenirs, and it was free!
 I found this piece of paper on the streets of a lovely little town in Cuba.
-I don’t know why I picked it up, or really why I even kept it.
-The crumbled and rough condition of the paper reminds me of Cuba in an essence.
-However there is a certain charm to it that you can’t help but love, just like Cuba.
+I don’t know why I picked it up, or really why I even kept it but it’s one of my favorites.

 4. Catalog your travel photos.